 To achieve financial stability, we need to understand where our money is going each month, and try to cut out unnecessary expenses where we can.
 At the same time, spending on some indulgences is perfectly normal, especially when we can afford it.

-To achieve financial independence is much harder in Singapore, as we are trying to build a passive income portfolio that is meant to replace our salary.
-Individually, we live different lives and it’s natural that we will achieve financial independence at different stages in our lives.
+Individually, we all live different lives and it’s only natural that we will achieve financial independence at different stages in our lives.

 Once we are financially independent, we have more options.
 We can either continue climbing the corporate ladder to achieve financial freedom faster, or we can consider switching our career to a field that we are more passionate or interested in.
 While this may come with a downgrade in salary, we may be happier and we are still continuing to work towards financial freedom.

 When we eventually achieve financial freedom, we need to ask ourselves what we really want out of life.
-This can be to continue working in a meaningful job, building a business, or to live a life or unlimited travel.
-As mentioned, there isn’t really a specific number that we can work towards, because we each have our own preferred lifestyle.
+This can be to continue working in a meaningful job, building a business, or to live a life of unlimited travel.
+As mentioned, there isn’t really a specific number that we can work towards, because we each have our own preferred lifestyle and definitions for financial freedom.

 Read Also: Retirement Planning In Singapore: How Much Do I Need To Save And Invest To Retire At Age 55?